EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_pages/teaching.md

 <ul style="list-style: none">

-- [EASN Issue 1](/assets/files/issue01.pdf): Foresters I, The History of Maria Kittle I, Adventures in a Castle I, Albert and Eliza I
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters I, The History of Maria Kittle I, Adventures in a Castle I, Albert and Eliza I</li>
-- [EASN Issue 2](/assets/files/issue01.pdf): Foresters II, The History of Maria Kittle II, Adventures in a Castle II, Albert and Eliza II
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters II, The History of Maria Kittle II, Adventures in a Castle II, Albert and Eliza II</li>
-- [EASN Issue 3](/assets/files/issue01.pdf): Foresters III, The History of Maria Kittle III, Adventures in a Castle III, Albert and Eliza III
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters III, The History of Maria Kittle III, Adventures in a Castle III, Albert and Eliza III</li>
-- [EASN Issue 4](/assets/files/issue01.pdf): Foresters IV, The History of Maria Kittle IV, Adventures in a Castle IV, Albert and Eliza IV, Journey to Philadelphia I
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters IV, The History of Maria Kittle IV, Adventures in a Castle IV, Albert and Eliza IV, Journey to Philadelphia I</li>
-- [EASN Issue 5](/assets/files/issue01.pdf): Foresters V, The History of Maria Kittle V, Adventures in a Castle V, Albert and Eliza V, Journey to Philadelphia II
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters V, The History of Maria Kittle V, Adventures in a Castle V, Albert and Eliza V, Journey to Philadelphia II</li>
-- [EASN Issue 6](/assets/files/issue01.pdf): Foresters VI, Cruel Father I, Adventures in a Castle VI, Albert and Eliza VI, Journey to Philadelphia III
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters VI, Cruel Father I, Adventures in a Castle VI, Albert and Eliza VI, Journey to Philadelphia III</li>
-- [EASN Issue 7](/assets/files/issue01.pdf): Foresters VII, Cruel Father II, Adventures in a Castle VII, Journey to Philadelphia IV
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters VII, Cruel Father II, Adventures in a Castle VII, Journey to Philadelphia IV</li>
-- [EASN Issue 8](/assets/files/issue01.pdf): Foresters VIII, Cruel Father III, Adventures in a Castle VIII, Journey to Philadelphia V, Eugenius and Selima I
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters VIII, Cruel Father III, Adventures in a Castle VIII, Journey to Philadelphia V, Eugenius and Selima I</li>
-- [EASN Issue 9](/assets/files/issue01.pdf): Foresters IX, Cruel Father IV, Journey to Philadelphia VI, Eugenius and Selima II
+<li><a href="/assets/files/issue01.pdf">EASN Issue 1</a>: Foresters IX, Cruel Father IV, Journey to Philadelphia VI, Eugenius and Selima II</li>

 </ul>